lupyuen/lupyuen.github.io/src/lvgl.md

 # Appendix: Compiler Options

-TODO

-NuttX compiles the LVGL Test App with this GCC command...
+For the __LVGL App in C__, Apache NuttX RTOS compiles it with this GCC Command...

 ```bash
 ##  App Source Directory